jonnyhuck/huckathon.org/index.md

 	* **No:** Click Red Button
 	* **Not Sure:** Click Blue Button

-Don’t worry if you aren’t sure, just ask one of the volunteers and they will be happy to help!

 Here are some examples:

 ![example features](images/examples.jpg)

-The huts are particularly sneaky, so keep a good eye out!
+The huts can be particularly tricky to spot, so keep a good eye out!

 ![huts](images/huts.png)

 Sometimes the areas will have been partially mapped, so maybe the roads have been added but not the buildings/huts.
-If you look at the map and think that it is incomplete then go for it! *And if you aren’t sure, just ask!*
+If you look at the map and think that it is incomplete then go for it!

 ## Map Editor
 If you have found features to map, and you have checked that they aren’t currently on OpenStreetMap and click the green button then a new tab will open in your browser containing OpenStreetMap's **Map Editor**.

 If it asks you to log in then do so, and you will then see a page like this:

 ![ID editor](images/ideditor.png)